The Priory of the Orange Tree

 The Priory of the Orange Tree is a 2019 fantasy novel by writer Samantha Shannon.
 The novel was published on 26 February 2019 by Bloomsbury Publishing.
 Shannon describes the novel as a "feminist retelling of Saint George and the Dragon."

 A Day of Fallen Night, a standalone prequel, was published on 28 February 2023, also by Bloomsbury Publishing.
+A shorter prequel to The Priory of the Orange Tree, Among the Burning Flowers, was released in 2025.

 Setting and Style

 A thousand years before the events of the novel, the evil, fire-breathing wyrm known as the Nameless One spread a draconic plague and was held at bay through daily human sacrifices.
 Eventually, Princess Cleolind of Lasia was chosen for sacrifice.
 A traveling Inysh knight named Sir Galian Berethnet intervened, in exchange for Cleolind's hand in marriage and the conversion of her people to his religion.
 According to some, the Nameless One was defeated by Sir Galian with the sword Ascalon, created by the Witch of Inysca.
 Sir Galian married Princess Cleolind.
 Their descendants in the House of Berethnet have ruled Inys as queens and leaders of the Virtues of Knighthood faith, while dragons and magic are condemned and feared.
 The Grief of Ages or Great Sorrow occurred five hundred years later, when five High Western dragons led by Fýredel created a draconic army of half-dragon monsters.
 They waged war on humanity for over a year until suddenly falling dormant.

 The world of Priory includes the regions of the East, West, and South, each made up of at least two countries.
 Each region's defining culture emerges from their attitudes towards dragons and the differing stories of the Nameless One's defeat.
 The Eastern nation of Seiiki closed its borders due to the draconic plague or "red sickness."
 Due to this disconnection, the West forgot that there are significant differences between Eastern and Western dragons, namely that Easterns are benign.
 The nations of the East revere dragons and a select few train as dragonriders.
 Most nations of the West hate and fear them.

 The faith of the Virtues of Knighthood is predominant in several nations of the West, collectively called Virtudom.
 The faith of the Mother among the Lasians believes that rather than Sir Galian, it was Princess Cleolind Onjenyu who banished the Nameless One.
 The people of the East revere dragons as gods.

 The writing is in limited third-person perspective, alternating between four point-of-view characters: the spy Ead Duryan, courtier Arteloth Beck, dragonrider Miduchi Tané (family name first), and alchemist Niclays Roos.